blaiszik/constellation/index.md

 Notes:
 {: .label .label-blue }
+* The key for each dataset may be used in filenames in place of the full name in downloads elsewhere.
 * The numbers above may be less than what can be found at the source, due to conversion failures and/or version differences.
 * These numbers do not account for de-duplication, within or between datasets.
 * We may want to look at [MoleculeNet](http://moleculenet.ai/datasets-1)